 The Times, May 17 1916, p.9

-For writing the Everett leaflet, Russell was eventually fined 100 pounds, dismissed from his lectureship at Cambridge, and denied a passport by the British government to go to the US to lecture at Harvard.
+For writing the Everett leaflet, Russell was eventually fined 100 pounds, dismissed by Cambridge University, and denied a passport by the British government to go to the U.S. to lecture at Harvard, and so earn a living.

 The publicity surrounding the case led to the reduction of Everett's sentence from two years hard labor to 112 days detention, and established the convention of commuting the sentences of conscientious objectors from two years to a certain number of days, though as soon as they were released, the process of prosecution for refusing alternative service was repeated.